mmagnus/rna-tools/README.md

                         ACCCGCAAGGCCGACGGCGCCGCCGCUGGUGCAAGUCCAGCCACGCUUCGGCGUGGGCGCUCAUGGGU # A:1-68
                         # 20_Bujnicki_4

-  --get_ss              get secondary structure --rosetta2generic     convert ROSETTA-like format to a generic pdb --get_rnapuzzle_ready
+  --get-ss              get secondary structure --rosetta2generic     convert ROSETTA-like format to a generic pdb --get-rnapuzzle-ready
                         get RNApuzzle ready (keep only standard atoms).'
-                        Be default it does not renumber residues, use --renumber_residues [requires BioPython]
+                        Be default it does not renumber residues, use --renumber-residues [requires BioPython]
-  --rpr                 alias to get_rnapuzzle ready) --no_hr               do not insert the header into files --renumber_residues   by defult is false --dont_rename_chains  used only with --get_rnapuzzle_ready.
+  --rpr                 alias to get_rnapuzzle ready) --no-hr               do not insert the header into files --renumber-residues   by defult is false --dont-rename-chains  used only with --get-rnapuzzle-ready.
                         By default:
-                           --get_rnapuzzle_ready rename chains from ABC.. to stop behavior switch on this option --dont_fix_missing_atoms
+                           --get-rnapuzzle-ready rename chains from ABC.. to stop behavior switch on this option --dont-fix-missing-atoms
-                        used only with --get_rnapuzzle_ready --dont_report_missing_atoms
+                        used only with --get-rnapuzzle-ready --dont-report-missing-atoms
-                        used only with --get_rnapuzzle_ready --collapsed_view
+                        used only with --get-rnapuzzle-ready --collapsed-view
   --cv                  alias to collapsed_view
   -v, --verbose         tell me more what you're doing, please!
-  --replace_hetatm      replace 'HETATM' with 'ATOM' [tested only with --get_rnapuzzle_ready] --inplace             in place edit the file! [experimental,
+  --replace-hetatm      replace 'HETATM' with 'ATOM' [tested only with --get-rnapuzzle-ready] --inplace             in place edit the file! [experimental,
-                        only for get_rnapuzzle_ready, delete, get_ss, get_seq]
-  --mutate MUTATE       mutate residues,
+                        only for get_rnapuzzle_ready, delete, --get-ss, --get-seq, --edit-pdb] --mutate MUTATE       mutate residues,
                          e.g. A:1A+2A+3A+4A,B:1A to mutate the first nucleotide of the A chain to Adenine etc and the first nucleotide of the B chain --edit EDIT           edit 'A:6>B:200', 'A:2-7>B:2-7' --rename-chain RENAME_CHAIN
-                        edit 'A>B' to rename chain A to chain B --replace-chain REPLACE_CHAIN
+                        edit 'A>B' to rename chain A to chain B --swap-chains SWAP_CHAINS
+                        B>A, rename A to _, then B to A, then _ to B --replace-chain REPLACE_CHAIN
-                        a file PDB name with one chain that will be used to replace the chain in the original PDB file, the chain id in this file has to be the same with the chain id of the original chain --delete DELETE       delete the selected fragment, e.g. A:10-16, or for more than one fragment --delete 'A:1-25+30-57' --extract EXTRACT     extract the selected fragment, e.g. A:10-16, or for more than one fragment --extract 'A:1-25+30-57' --uniq
+                        a file PDB name with one chain that will be used to replace the chain in the original PDB file, the chain id in this file has to be the same with the chain id of the original chain --delete DELETE       delete the selected fragment, e.g. A:10-16, or for more than one fragment --delete 'A:1-25+30-57' --extract EXTRACT     extract the selected fragment, e.g. A:10-16, or for more than one fragment --extract 'A:1-25+30-57' --uniq UNIQ
-                        rna_pdb_toolsx.py --get_seq --uniq '[:5]' --compact --chain-first * | sort
+                        rna_pdb_toolsx.py --get-seq --uniq '[:5]' --compact --chain-first * | sort
                         A:1-121        ACCUUGCGCAACUGGCGAAUCCUGGGGCUGCCGCCGGCAGUACCC...CA # rp13nc3295_min.out.1
                         A:1-123        ACCUUGCGCGACUGGCGAAUCCUGAAGCUGCUUUGAGCGGCUUCG...AG # rp13cp0016_min.out.1
                         A:1-123        ACCUUGCGCGACUGGCGAAUCCUGAAGCUGCUUUGAGCGGCUUCG...AG # zcp_6537608a_ALL-000001_AA